DeepLink-org/transformers/docs/source/en/model_doc/roformer.md

 release the theoretical analysis along with some preliminary experiment results on Chinese data.
 The undergoing experiment for English benchmark will soon be updated.*

+Tips:

+- RoFormer is a BERT-like autoencoding model with rotary position embeddings.
+Rotary position embeddings have shown improved performance on classification tasks with long texts.

 This model was contributed by [junnyu](https://huggingface.co/junnyu).
 The original code can be found [here](https://github.com/ZhuiyiTechnology/roformer).

-## Usage tips
-RoFormer is a BERT-like autoencoding model with rotary position embeddings.
-Rotary position embeddings have shown improved performance on classification tasks with long texts.

-## Resources
+## Documentation resources

 - [Text classification task guide](../tasks/sequence_classification)
 - [Token classification task guide](../tasks/token_classification)